Accelerating Quantum Relaxation via Temporary Reset: A Mpemba-Inspired Approach

-\textit{Spectral analysis of the Markovian open quantum dynamics.}---We are considering open quantum systems in a Hilbert space $\mathcal{H}$ of dimension $d$, whose dynamics in the interaction picture are described by the Lindblad-Gorini-Kossakowski-Sudarshan (LGKS) master equation
+\textit{Setup.}---We consider a general Markovian open quantum system defined on a Hilbert space $\mathcal{H}$ of dimension $d$, whose dynamics are governed by the Lindblad-Gorini-Kossakowski-Sudarshan (LGKS) master equation $d\rho/dt=\mathcal{L}(\rho),$ where the Lindbladian superoperator $\mathcal{L}$ is given by